rlunde/pghlifehackers/resources/meetup_ideas.md

 ## Got an idea?
 Have thoughts on any of those?

-Please send them to us at: pghlifehackers AT gmail DOT com (email spelled like that to try to prevent as much spam)
+Please send them to us at: pghlifehackers AT gmail DOT com (email spelled like that to try to prevent as much spam as possible).